 Now that you know how to attract young families to church, you can adapt and implement these fun and practical steps to meet your community’s unique needs.

-Remember, these church growth strategies aren't just about increasing attendance numbers—they’re about cultivating a vibrant and diverse church community.
+Remember, effective youth and family outreach isn't just about increasing your attendance numbers—they’re about cultivating a vibrant and diverse church community.
 When you maintain an engaging and supportive environment for families at church, you create a welcoming home that they want to come back to each week.